Gaoyuan-Li/multimodulon/docs/visualization.rst

    Quantify core iModulon stability across species using pairwise correlations.

    This function calculates how similar a core iModulon is across different species by computing the mean pairwise correlation of M matrix weights.
-It uses a robust outlier detection method (Modified Z-score with MAD) optimized for small datasets.
+It uses adaptive gap detection to identify distinct groups and outliers in small datasets (3-6 species).

    :param str component: Component name (e.g., 'Core_1', 'Iron')
    :param str save_path: Path to save the plot (optional)